stoyonaga/EECS-Notes/README.md

 If you would like to contribute your own course materials, or to improve my scripts, please create a pull request.
 Thank you!

 # Recent Updates
+    - [01/23/22]: Added EECS 4161 tools to help complete the ADFGVX Cipher Assignment #6
     - [01/20/22]: Added EECS 3221 Application Solutions from Lecture #5
     - [01/19/22]: Added EECS 4161 tools to help complete the Homophonic Cipher Decryption Assignment #5
     - [01/17/22]: Added EECS 4161 tools to help complete the PlayFair Cipher Decryption Assignment #4